hadleyleng1979/hadleyleng1979.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.
+I'm an aspiring data scientist with experience in Pythin  and SQL programming.
+I specialize in machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+I have extensive experience in the financial industry.